cdesterke/ferroviz/README.md

 # MURINE ANALYSES

-For murine analyses, RNA-seq raw counts from GSE166536 dataset were employed to highlight the regulation of ferroptosis related genes(Fox et al. 2021).
+For murine analyses, RNA-seq raw counts from GSE166536 dataset were employed to highlight the regulation of ferroptosis related genes (Fox et al. 2021).
+During these transcriptome experiments 4T1 cells were treated or not with 10nM docetaxel 24hr.
+Raw counts were voom transformed with EdgeR R-package (Robinson, McCarthy, et Smyth 2010) before differential expressed gene analysis with limma R-package.
+Output results from limma algorithm were treated with ferroviz package for downstream analyses foccused on ferroptosis related genes.

 ### volcanoplot of murine limma output (drivers in red and suppressors in blue)
 ```r